baumlerm/Nebula-Y/README.md

 ### Also, Nebula is only supported for Windows at this moment.
 Once im able to find people who will help develop Nebula for platforms such as Linux and OSX, I will do my best to push the update ASAP, Thank you.

-## Incompatible Plugins
-### This is a list of plugins that have so far been know to be compatible with Nebula, meaning it will break the themes regula function.
-- OldTitleBar

 ## Credits
 ### Id like to give credits to these people who helped the development of Nebula 3